raft-tech/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/021-sendgrid.md

 ## Context

-[OCIO, HHS, the Government] has moved to deprecate connections to their SMTP server via IronPort and has required all services to switch to a different email provider as described in this message, received 06/28/2023
+HHS ITIO has moved to deprecate connections to their SMTP server via IronPort and has required all services to switch to a different email provider as described in this message, received 06/28/2023

 > In quick summary we will need you to:
 > 1. Establish a relationship with a third-party email service provider